ota-meshi/eslint-plugin-math/README.md

 This plugin provides configs:

 - `plugin:math/recommended` ...
-Above, plus rules to prevent errors or unintended behavior.
+Recommended config provided by the plugin.

 See [the rule list](https://ota-meshi.github.io/eslint-plugin-math/rules/) to get the `rules` that this plugin provides.